Tulane vs. UTSA odds, line, picks, predictions, best bets from proven model

 How to make Tulane vs. UTSA picks

 SportsLine's model has simulated UTSA vs. Tulane 10,000 times and is going Over on the total, projecting 56 combined points.
-It also says one side of the spread hits well over 50% of simulations.
+It also says one side of the spread hits in almost 60% of simulations.
 You can only get the pick at SportsLine.

-So who wins Tulane vs. UTSA, and which side of the spread hits well over 50% of the time?
+So who wins Tulane vs. UTSA, and which side of the spread hits almost 60% of the time?
 Visit SportsLine now to see which side of the UTSA vs. Tulane spread to jump on, all from the advanced model that finished up over $2,000 on its FBS college football picks since its inception, and find out.